sprugman/screentime/readme.md

  - local server -- any simple static server will do
  - capture viewer -- a single-page web app for viewing the captured screenshots

-Check out the project, create a `screens` folder inside the project, and run capture.sh in a shell.
+Check out the project, create `screens`, `screens/full` & `screens/thumbs` folders inside the project, and run capture.sh in a shell.
 I just leave it running pretty much all the time.
 For the capture viewer, any static server will do.
 The easiest is probably the python one built-in to OSX.
 More suggestions below.

 ### capture.sh